-I am a big believer in making big goals and one of those goals is to purchase 100 rental properties by 2023.
-I have been a real estate agent and investor for more than ten years, and I love the income my rental properties provide.
+I am a big believer in making big goals and one of my goals is to purchase 100 rental properties by 2023.
+I have been a real estate agent and investor for more than 15 years, and I love the income my rental properties provide.
 Buying 100 rental properties will allow me to retire with more than enough money to reach my current dreams and goals.
-This article is not about how to buy 100 properties quickly without concern for the returns or risk.
+I do not want to buy 100 properties quickly without concern for the returns or risk.
 It takes a lot of money, time, and effort to buy 100 properties the right way.
 I only buy houses that are well below market value and have great cash flow.
-That is why I make about $8,000 a month on my current rentals.

 For more information on my rental properties and investing strategies check out my complete guide to purchasing long-term rental properties.

 To challenge myself, my goal has changed from purchasing 30 rental properties to purchasing 100 rental properties

 In 2010, my original goal was to buy 30 rental properties in ten years.
 I based that goal on what I thought I could realistically achieve when I started buying rentals.
 A couple of years ago, I realized my goal was too easy because I knew I could buy 30 houses in ten years.
 I had given myself no room for improvement in my investing strategies or real estate business!
 At the start of 2013, I reworked all my goals including my rental property purchase schedule.
 My new goal is to buy 100 rental properties by January 2023 because it challenges me and will make me work hard.
 I had no idea when I first made this goal how I could buy 100 rental properties, but that is why we make big goals; to challenge us to do more and to change the way we do things.

 Why do I want to buy 100 rental properties in ten years?